War (2007 film): Plot

 Lone reveals that his actions have all been designed to bring him face-to-face with Yanagawa, to kill the man who ordered the death of his family.
-Yanagawa reveals that Crawford had been in his pocket that whole time and responsible for leaking Tom Lone's identity and home address to the real Rogue.
+Yanagawa reveals that Crawford had been in his pocket the whole time and responsible for leaking Lone's identity and home address to the real Rogue.
 Angered, Lone disarms and decapitates Yanagawa.

-Meanwhile, Chang's wife receives a package from Lone, containing one of the two golden horses that belongs to Chang's family and a message reading, "Make a new life".
-Yanagawa's daughter also receives a package with the same message and inside the box is her father's head.
+Meanwhile, Chang's wife receives a package from Lone containing one of the two golden horses and a message reading, "Make a new life".
+Yanagawa's daughter also receives a package with the same message, and inside the box is her father's head.
 Lone then calls Crawford as he is packing up his office, asking him to meet him at the dock warehouse where they last made their investigation.
-Before going to the warehouse, Crawford enlists the help of FBI sniper Goi that aided Crawford throughout the investigation.
+Before going to the warehouse, Crawford enlists the help of FBI sniper Goi, who aided Crawford throughout the investigation.

 At the warehouse, Crawford and Lone battle each other in an intense hand-to-hand fight in which Lone reveals his true identity to Crawford.
-Devastated, Crawford reveals that it was true that he was working for Yanagawa at the time but had no idea that Rogue was still alive.
-He was then blackmailed into giving Lone's address to Yanagawa thinking that Yanagawa's men were only going there to "rough him up a bit".
+Devastated, Crawford reveals that it was true that he was working for Yanagawa at the time, but had no idea that Rogue was still alive.
+He was then blackmailed into giving Lone's address to Yanagawa, thinking that Yanagawa's men were only going there to "rough him up a bit".
 Ever since, Crawford was angry at himself and wanted revenge against Rogue and those involved in what he thought was his partner's death.

 Crawford asks for forgiveness, but Lone refuses.
-Crawford jumps in front of Goi’s line of sight to prevent a kill shot.
-Lone shoots Crawford in the back killing him.
+Crawford jumps in front of Goi's line of sight to prevent a kill shot.
+Lone shoots Crawford in the back, killing him.
 The next day, Lone drives out of town to start a new life.